 - A builder or developer who uses a balloon mortgage on another property to finance a construction project and then pays it off once they sell the project or refinance into a permanent loan

-A balloon mortgage is generally not right for a fix-and-flip investor because the average balloon mortgage term is 5 to 7 years and a fix-and-flip investor usually holds a property for 6 months or less and wants an interest-only loan that finances the acquisition and rehab of a property.
+A balloon mortgage is generally not right for a fix-and-flip investor because the average balloon mortgage term is five to seven years, and a fix-and-flip investor usually holds a property for six months or less and wants an interest-only loan that finances the acquisition and rehab of a property.
 It’s also not right for you if you’re unsure of how you would pay off the balloon portion of the loan.

 Balloon Mortgage Rates & Fees